apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 - :ref:`config:scheduler__max_tis_per_query`
   The batch size of queries in the scheduling main loop.
-This should not be greater than ``core.parallelism``.If this is too high, SQL query performance may be impacted by complexity of query predicate, and/or excessive locking.
+This should not be greater than ``core.parallelism``.
+If this is too high then SQL query performance may be impacted by complexity of query predicate, and/or excessive locking.

   Additionally, you may hit the maximum allowable query length for your db.
-  Setting this to 0 for using the value of ``core.parallelism``.
+  Set this to 0 to use the value of ``core.parallelism``.

 - :ref:`config:scheduler__min_file_process_interval`
   Number of seconds after which a DAG file is re-parsed.
 The DAG file is parsed every